chuckremes/ruby-io/design-notes.md

 DIRECTORIES
 Many of the current methods on Ruby's Dir seem pointless.
 Methods like #tell, #read, etc are strange.
 Might just be my ignorance of the utility of these functions, so research it a bit.
 For new Dir class, thinking that it won't returns Strings as pathnames.
 We should also return a URL (universal record locator) object.
 This will, of course, have a #to_s method on it so someone can get a string if they really want it.
+Dir#each should take keyword args so the programmer can control some behavior.
+For encoding, provide a IO::TransposeDir or similar.
+Need to figure out that hierarchy.
+Dir.glob is going to be fun to implement in Ruby.
+Hear there are lots of performance issues so we'll need to be smart and maybe a bit clever.

+EACH
+Thinking that this should be supported as a mixin.
+The module would contain something similar to the Rubinius EachReader class.
+However, I'm thinking it should be broken down even more granularly so that there is a EachLimitReader, EachSeparatorReader, etc. Not sure this makes sense so pay attention when implementing.

+Also, the #each methods should handle buffering.
+The "limit" readers can pretty easily request the specific number of bytes.
+The "line" or "separator" readers cannot.
+They need to read in some PAGE_SIZE quantity and return the lines to the caller.
+But the extra bytes read should not be thrown away; cache/buffer them locally until we run out and then read more.

+Note that TruffleRuby just improved #gets and #each by making sure to only instantiate a single EachReader instead of instantiating a new one to every call to #each.
+Maybe have a private method __each__ that handles this instatiation and we just call into it from the public facing methods.
+Again, this will be easier to figure out during implementation.

+The Transpose class(es) will provide their own #each methods that work on characters.
+When reading unicode, we know that 16-byte chars and 32-byte chars always take the same amount of space.
+Converting from bytes to chars is a simple multiplication.
+UTF-8 is trickier since a char can be anywhere from 1 to 4 bytes long.
+To read 80 chars requires reading AT LEAST 80 bytes and perhaps as many as 320 bytes.

 ## SyncIO::Config